opnsense/docs/source/manual/install.rst

 After preparing the installation media, we need to make sure we can access the console (either via keyboard and [virtual]monitor or :doc:`serial connectivity<how-tos/serial_access>`).
 Next we need to know how to access the boot menu or the system bios (UEFI) to boot from the installation media.
-Most times will be a function (F#), Del, or ESC key that needs to pressed immediately after powering on (or rebooting) the system.
+Most times will be a function (F#) key, Del, or ESC key(s) that needs to pressed immediately after powering on (or rebooting) the system.
 Usually within the first 2 to 3 seconds from powering up.

 ..
 Tip::